 Breadcrumb Home Publications Submission to the Health Select Committee Inquiry into Commissioning This content relates to the following topics: Commissioning and contracting Share this content Share on Twitter Share on Facebook Share on LinkedIn Share on Email Print this page Our evidence submission to the Health Select Committee Inquiry into Commissioning highlighted our concerns for the implementation of the suggested reforms and the lack of clinical expertise currently seen in commissioning.
-You may also be interested in Article Is the NHS being privatised?
+You may also be interested in Blog England has a new drugs strategy – what now lies ahead?
+Oliver Standing, Director of Collective Voice, and colleagues from the Alliance Group, explore the opportunities offered by England’s new drugs strategy, as well as the challenges that lie ahead.
+Blog Drugs services: the need for radical action and a population health-based approach Dame Carol Black’s review has produced a comprehensive set of recommendations for action on drugs prevention, treatment and recovery.
+Ruth Robertson reflects on the wide range of services that need to be involved.
+Article Is the NHS being privatised?
 The involvement of the private sector in the NHS is a hotly contested topic.
 We consider whether the NHS is being privatised.
 Blog A recipe for baking in collaboration?
 NHS England and NHS Improvement’s proposals for new legislation NHS England and NHS Improvement’s latest legislative proposals show a desire to fast forward the integration agenda, but without further detail it’s hard to reach a view.
 Richard Murray reflects on the proposals.
-Long read The next steps towards integrated care This explainer considers NHS England and NHS Improvement’s proposals to further integrate health and care services and describes the associated proposals for legislative change.
-Report Thinking differently about commissioning: learning from new approaches to local planning Our report examines the approach being taken by some clinical commissioning groups (CCGs) and local systems where traditional notions of commissioning are no longer guiding their way of working.